SystemFw/blog/content/posts/data-oriented.md

 consistent snapshot).

-Ok, now let's apply Data Oriented Design instead, we will forget about our existing abstractions and instead look at the essential data transformations that define our problem.
+Ok, now let's apply Data Oriented Design instead, we will forget about our existing abstractions in favour of looking at the essential data transformations that define our problem.

 What data do we need to read a message in a keyed stream?
 Such a message